November 30th

 4. not to speak untruth either, just because it sounds favorable and loving.

-When the very quest of human life is to realize the ultimate truth, how can one work around lies, deceit, etc. and expect to reach their goal?
+When the very quest of human life is to realize the ultimate truth, how can one work with lies, deceit, etc., and expect to reach their goal?!
+Keeping focus on the goal is important to reach it.

 pada vigrahaH: